scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 need to define a pair of mappings between high level trees of type `scala.quoted.Expr[T]` and lower-level Tasty trees of type `tasty.Term`.
 Mapping a high-level tree to a low-level one simply means exposing its structure.
-Mapping a a low-level tree to a high-level tree of type `scala.quoted.Expr[T]` means checking that the low-level tree has indeed the given type `T`.
+Mapping a low-level tree to a high-level tree of type `scala.quoted.Expr[T]` means checking that the low-level tree has indeed the given type `T`.
 That should be all.